 — Daily Journal, Top 12 Land-Use Attorney in California (2002)

 In 2003, Pam was recognized as a distinguished alum of Loyola Law School, and in 2014, recognized as one of 50 Inspirational Alumni.
-Pam has been a chosen member of the Pacific Council on International Policy, the American College of Real Estate Lawyers, Lambda Alpha International, as well as the Lawyers' Committee for Civil Rights of the San Francisco Bay Area.
-She holds an AV rating by Martindale-Hubbell and is a member of a select group of women in Martindale-Hubbell's Bar Register of Preeminent Women Lawyers.
+In 2017, Pam was recognized as a California State University, Los Angeles Alumna of the Year.
+Pam is a chosen member of the Pacific Council on International Policy, the American College of Real Estate Lawyers, Lambda Alpha International, as well as the Lawyers’ Committee for Civil Rights of the San Francisco Bay Area.
+She holds an AV rating by Martindale-Hubbell and is a member of a select group of women in Martindale-Hubbell’s Bar Register of Preeminent Women Lawyers.